rsimon/scala-force-layout/README.md

 _Scala Force Layout_ is a force-directed graph layout implementation for Scala, based on a basic spring physics model.
-To a wide extent, this code is a port of the [Springy](http://getspringy.com/) JavaScript library by Dennis Hotson.
+To a wide extent, this code is a port of the [Springy](http://getspringy.com/) JavaScript graph layout code by Dennis Hotson.
 But I'm working on including ideas from other libraries as well.

 ![Scala Force Layout Example](http://github.com/rsimon/scala-force-layout/raw/master/scala-force-layout.png)